Miguel Tanfelix: 2014–2016: Big Break; Niño

 In 2014, Tanfelix received his biggest break to date when he was given the titular role of Niño.
 His portrayal as a mentally challenged boy received three different acting nominations from PMPC Star Awards for TV, PEP List Awards and Golden Screen TV Awards.
 The same year, Tanfelix joined Sunday All Stars as a co-host and a performer.
 Tanfelix also starred in the comedy sitcom Ismol Family with his love team Bianca Umali.

 Tanfelix led his second Primetime series, Once Upon a Kiss, during the first three months of 2015.
 He also co-hosted the sixth season of the reality-talent search StarStruck where he first started his showbiz career.
 In 2016, Tanfelix once again starred in a leading role with Bianca Umali in the afternoon drama Wish I May.

 2015: Dubsmash: Twerk It Like Miley

 In July 2015, Tanfelix became popular in Indonesia, Malaysia, and Timor Leste because of his viral Dubsmash video of Brandon Beal's hit song Twerk It Like Miley.
 Tanfelix was featured in an Indonesian newspaper, "Sumatera Ekspres" twice.
 He has also received several invitations to travel to Indonesia for a TV guesting and show.
 Tanfelix has a strong following in Indonesia, evident in his social media posts which include Bahasa (Indonesian) language comments.
 Tanfelix gained 300k+ followers on his social media accounts, most of them Indonesian.
 Because of his popularity in Indonesia, he was compared to Indonesian actor and singer Aliando Syarief.
 Tanfelix also recorded many video collaborations with Bacun Hakim, an Indonesian actor and host.

+Other ventures

+Business

+In 2018, Tanfelix opened his milk tea business, Original Pinoy Milk Tea in Dasmarinas, Cavite.

+He also helped launched his mother food business, Mommy Grace Kitchen.